tabbertj/cribl-vault-example/README.md

-# cribl-vault-example
+# Cribl/HashiCorp Vault Integration
-Cribl Vault KMS Test

 Example Repo for Setting up Cribl to use HashiCorp Vault to store the Cribl master secret

 ## Pre-reqs
 - HashiCorp Vault installed